 We were not always surfers.
 When we left London for a family travel adventure in the summer of 2015, we were city people.
-None of our kids had surfed and my experience of the sport was a distant memory--my board had been collecting dust in my sister’s garage since 2003.
+None of our kids had surfed and my experience of the sport was a distant memory — my board had been collecting dust in my sister’s garage since 2003.

 It was in Trancoso, Brazil, that we discovered our new passion.
-Trancoso is not known for great surf but a friend had recommended we take the kids for lessons with Romualdo, a beloved local instructor.
+Trancoso is not known for great surf but a friend had recommended that we take the kids for lessons with Romualdo, a beloved local instructor.
 After just one session our older kids were hooked and more lessons were booked.

 The next stop on our adventure was Uruguay, a small country with several surf spots.
 Within days of our arrival we became the proud owners of wetsuits and a ‘foamie’.
 We bought straps for the car and hired a few more boards to tide us over.
 In our three weeks in Uruguay we probably surfed a dozen times.
 Not bad for new devotees.

 Suddenly our itinerary was transforming.
 We swapped time meant for Argentina for the Pacific coast of Chile, ‘El Capital del Surf’.
 We traveled the perimeter of New Zealand’s Islands chasing waves rather than tourist attractions.
 We surfed our way up the east coast of Australia, around Sri Lanka, in Portugal, England and California.
 We even considered changing our destinations within Japan to allow us to surf their waves.

 Not everyone spent the same amount of time in the water.
 Easton would surf from sun up to sun down, if we allowed him.
 Quin is more choosey, holding out for the best conditions or prettiest breaks.
 Same goes for Courtney.
 Ivy is usually good for a twenty-minute session and Marlow is happiest on the beach, though she occasionally surprises us with her enthusiasm for surfing, like in Sri Lanka when she went for wave after wave.